Seconb/Roblox-Colorbot/README.md

 - Windows 10/11 Only!
 May have issues on some stretched or otherwise unusual resolutions (i.e 1152x852 or 1366x768).
 1080p, 1440p, or 4k is recommended.
 Mouse Acceleration should be turned off for best results.

-- Download the Source code, install Python from this link and check "Add Python.exe to PATH" before actually installing.
+- Download the Source code, install Python from this link: [https://www.python.org/downloads/release/python-31011/](url) and check "Add Python.exe to PATH" before actually installing.
 Then run installer.bat.

 - Enable "Enemy Color Outlines" in Arsenal settings